 Professor of Psychology

-In 2005 I earned my PhD in Applied Cognitive Psychology from Claremont Graduate University under the mentorship of Dr. Kathy Pezdek.
+I earned my PhD in Applied Cognitive Science from Claremont Graduate University under the mentorship of Dr. Kathy Pezdek.